Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - As a new user of this website, I want to easily find a way to contact you
 - As a new user of this website, I want to meet the team
 - As a user, I want to follow the salon on social media so I can keep up to date with the latest information
-- As a user, I want to easily find service prices
 - As a user, I want to know the working hours of the salon
-- As a user, I want to know  how to contact the salon

 #
 ## Scope